▸ the_harness_layer v0.9 · early_access _

 Solo technical founder

-1 person· 4+ jobs· already inside Claude Code
+1 person· production code· already inside Claude Code

 "I want to run a software business by myself.
 The LLM does the labor.
 I do the thinking."